 Lumbar Stabilization Exercises for Sciatica

-These dynamic lumbar stabilization exercises often require specific hands-on instruction because they offer much less benefit if done incorrectly, and they tend to be much more difficult than they appear.
+Dynamic dynamic lumbar stabilization exercises often require hands-on instruction because they offer much less benefit if done incorrectly, and they tend to be much more difficult than they appear.
 This type of exercise program is progressive, starting with the easier exercises and advancing to the more difficult exercises once the lower level program is mastered.

 In This Article:

-Exercise for Sciatica from Degenerative Disc Disease
+- Exercise for Sciatica from Degenerative Disc Disease

 Degenerative Disc Disease Exercises While Lying on the Back

-- Bridging.
-Start by lying on the back with the knees bent, then slowly raise the buttocks from the floor (Figure 13).
-Hold bridge for eight to 10 seconds, then slowly lower to starting position.
-As strength builds, aim to complete two sets of ten bridges.
+- Bridge.
+Start by lying on the back with the knees bent and arms at the side, then slowly raise the buttocks from the floor.
+Hold bridge for 8 to 10 seconds, then slowly lower to starting position.
+As strength builds, aim to complete 2 sets of 10 bridges.

 Degenerative Disc Disease Exercises While Lying on the Stomach

 The following strengthening exercises target the lower back muscles, and should be performed with a rigid trunk without letting the lower back curl downward toward the floor: